 - We are required to send you a 1099-R for each combination of payment type and distribution code.
 Under any of several scenarios, you may have received more than one kind of payment from the ASRS.

 - Also, if you turned 59.5 in the past year, you will receive more than one 1099-R. The Internal Revenue Service (IRS) considers age 59.5 to be a factor in determining whether retirement income paid to an individual is considered an “early” or a “normal” distribution.
-As a result, we are required to send you two 1099-R forms for 2014.
+As a result, we are required to send you two 1099-R forms for the year you turned 59.5.
 One will report income and taxes paid prior to age 59.5, and the other will be for the remainder of the year after reaching age 59.5.

 Is Box 5 on my 1099-R the amount of my out-of-pocket health insurance premiums?